The/Nudge Accelerator calls for applications from non-profit startups alleviating poverty

-New Delhi, May 19 (IANS) The/Nudge Centre for Social Innovation has called for applications from non-profit startups ready to scale up their solutions for India's economically disadvantaged communities.
+New Delhi: The/Nudge Centre for Social Innovation has called for applications from non-profit startups ready to scale up their solutions for India's economically disadvantaged communities.

 This is third round for The/Nudge's 5-year Accelerator fund which has enabled 10 non-profits to touch over 10 million lives till date.